SouperMan3/Pico-PIO-1602A-Display/README.md

 device to process the instructions.
 I intend to implement read capabilities in future versions to allow the busy flag to reduce reliance on these timing instructions.

+To use this library add the file pio_lcd.py to your /lib folder.